 The Voice sender settings are located in the Policies section.

-The section contains the Voice Call method settings.
-It's used by Voice Call.
+The section contains the Voice and Voice OTP method settings.
+It is used by Voice and Voice OTP.
 Advanced Authentication supports the Twilio service.

 The following fields must be filled in Twilio section: